creuzerm/rasppi_node-red_Sump_Pump_Monitor/README.md

 Monitor for sump pump based on Node-Red running on a RaspberryPi

+This is here on GitHub because I got tired of the power going out, corrupting my SD card and I need to rebuild this.
+Maybe you will find it useful for inspiration?

 ### About

 The sump-pump is one of those things that you don't pay attention to, expecting it to work - which it will, until it doesn't.